dphummel/dphummel.github.io/_posts/2024-09-28-NotebookLM.md

 audio_discussion: https://drive.google.com/file/d/1UoP7OHxqiGvdrXDd8J8_ZtEPdTqwdx4u
 ---
 # NotebookLM: The Power of an AI Research Assistant
-I was recently intrigued by [NotebookLM's](https://notebooklm.google/) capability to generate audio discussions from various information sources, including legal agreements, web pages, course readings, research notes, and sales documents.
+I was recently intrigued by [NotebookLM's](https://notebooklm.google/) capability to generate audio discussions from various information sources, such as legal agreements, web pages, and sales documents.
 I found myself wondering: What value could I receive from an audio discussion that I couldn't get from simply reading the information?

 Surprisingly, the audio discussions boiled down information to its basics in simple, easy-to-understand terms!
-The discussions augment the information source to help listeners quickly grasp key insights.
+The discussions augmented the information source to help listeners quickly grasp key insights.

 Please join me as I share my experiences and thoughts on this powerful feature.